ZHUYFgit/CEPC-Jet-Origin-Identification/README.md

      * *labels* list the labels of your sample when you want to train a classfication model
      * *observers* list the variables do not used to train the model while keep them in the files after testing
      * *length* restrict the number of particle candidates within the jet.
 In proton-proton collision, the particles are sorted by the transver momentum, while in electron-positron collision, the particles are sorted by the energy.
 If the *length* is larger than the number of particles in the jet, the leading *length* particles are preserved.
 If the *length* is smaller than the number of particles in the jet, the program would add particles with all features equal to 0.
-   * train_JetClass.sh: set the detailed input paths, predicted output path, and other hyper parameters
+   * ParticleNet/train_JetClass.sh: set the detailed input paths, predicted output path, and other hyper parameters

 #### ParticleNet Usage method
- - If you follow the above steps producing the fast simulation files with [[fast_simulation/makeNtuples.C]](fast_simulation/makeNtuples.C), which would extract features used in training the ML model, you can put the [[training/JetClass_M11.yaml]](training/JetClass_M11.yaml) into your data/JetClass and [[training/train_JetClass_M11.yaml]](training/train_JetClass_M11.yaml) into your downloaded ParticleNet directory.
+ - If you follow the above steps producing the fast simulation files and extract the data featurew with [[fast_simulation/makeNtuples.C]](fast_simulation/makeNtuples.C), you can put the [[training/JetClass_M11.yaml]](training/JetClass_M11.yaml) into your ParticleNet/data/JetClass and [[training/train_JetClass_M11.yaml]](training/train_JetClass_M11.yaml) into your directory ParticleNet.
  - Set the path and parameters in [[training/train_JetClass_M11.yaml]](training/train_JetClass_M11.yaml), then sh [[training/train_JetClass_M11.yaml]](training/train_JetClass_M11.yaml) PN full, where PN means the ParticleNet model and full means nothing in this example.
+ - You also can use sh [[training/train_JetClass_M11.yaml]](training/train_JetClass_M11.yaml) ParT full, where ParT means Particle Transformer Model.

 ## Acknowledgement